xonsh/xonsh/docs/tutorial.rst

     >>> f()
     'xonsh'

+For easier indentation, Shift+Tab will enter 4 spaces.
 And that about wraps it up for the basics section.
 It is just like Python.

 Environment Variables